hibiyasleep/kagerou/README.md

 ### If you are not developer

-Since I only play on korean server, I need your feedback and suggestion for Global server support.
+Since I only play on Korean server, I need your feedback and suggestion for Global server support.

 Pending features: